LilySky22/Minesweeper/README.md

 ## Issues:
 ### - can't restart once you die
-### - the square clicked are teh samee colours as the other oone which cases confusion
+### - the squares clicked are the same colours as the other ones which causes confusion

 ## Fixes:
 ### - added restart button